Business.gov.nl

 Fighting animal diseases

-Do you keep livestock in the Netherlands?
+Do you keep livestockin the Netherlands?
 You must do everything possible to prevent animal disease outbreaks.
-You must:

 Reporting animal disease

-If you suspect the presence of a contagious animal disease, such as swine fever, Q fever, or bird flu, you must report this immediately to the National Animal Disease Contact Point (in Dutch) of the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA).
-An overview of animal diseases that require reporting (in Dutch) is available on their website.
-The list includes diseases that occur in amongst others farm livestock, poultry, bees, mink, and aquaculture animals.
-In order to fight and avert animal diseases, specialists may be appointed to perform physical interventions on the animals concerned.
+Do you suspect the presence of a contagious animal disease, such as swine fever, Q fever, or bird flu?
+You must report this immediately to the National Animal Disease Contact Point (in Dutch) of the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA, in Dutch).
+A full overview of notifiable animal diseases (in Dutch) is available on the NVWA website.

 If you fail to report a contagious animal disease you are held co-responsible for its spread.
-NVWA will give you a warning, but if you have been truly negligent and an outbreak occurs, you may be penalised heavily.
+NVWA will give you a warning.
+However, if you have been truly negligent and an outbreak occurs, you may be penalised heavily.

 Obligatory cleaning and disinfection areas